Demo request context workflow

 Workflows where fixed fields are enough

-Build the form that asks the next question.
+Build the conversation that asks the next question.

-Replace a shallow demo request form with an adaptive voice form that preserves intent and captures the sales context behind it.
+Turn self-serve demand into an adaptive voice conversation that preserves intent and captures the sales context behind it.

-Should a demo request form qualify leads before or after booking?
+Should a demo request workflow qualify leads before or after booking?

-Start with the minimum information needed to preserve the request: name, email, company, role, and preferred next step.
-Then follow up on why now, current workaround, urgency, constraints, decision process, and what would make the call useful.
+Start with the minimum information needed to preserve the request: contact details and preferred next step.
+Then follow up on why now and what would make the call useful.

-A lead qualification form should become a short conversation when the next useful question depends on the buyer's first answer.
+Lead qualification should become a short conversation when the next useful question depends on the buyer's first answer.
 Fixed fields work for simple routing.
-Adaptive follow-up works better when sales needs the reason, example, objection, urgency, or tradeoff behind the request.
+Adaptive follow-up works better when sales needs the reason behind the request.